HaakonWiland/Notes/cryptography/Cryptography concepts and theory.md

 #TODO Why it works.

-Breaking the cryptosystem is equivelent to solving the DLP:
+Breaking the cryptosystem is equivalent to solving the DLP:
 ![[Pasted image 20240229145834.png]]

 In general, we think of solving DLP as difficult as the factoring n problem, where n is the product of two primes.
 Hence, we think of both methods of having the same level of security.